 - Students may choose to change their major at any time, however all credits previously attempted at the college and accepted transfer credits, will initially be counted in their new maximum time frame.

 Multiple DegreesOnce a student completes one degree at Kaua`i CC, the student may not be eligible for financial aid OR may have limited financial aid eligibility.
-Students must see an academic counselor to determine how many credits from the previous degree apply to the second degree and submit a Second Degree Review Form to the Financial Aid Office.
+Students must see an academic counselor to determine how many credits from the previous degree apply to the second degree and submit a Financial Aid Timeframe Review Form to the Financial Aid Office.
 The form will inform the Financial Aid Office of how many credits the student needs to graduate with the second degree.
 In certain cases, if a student has not exceeded the maximum time frame as allowed by federal guidelines, professional judgment may be used to allow the student to receive aid towards subsequent certificates or degrees.

 Grades & Dropped Courses